marinstrba/Restaurant-Backend/README.md

 # Restaurant

-Server side application for a restaurant website. used technologies:
+Server side application for a restaurant website.
+used technologies:
 Maven
 PostgreSQL
 SpringBoot
-RestApi
 Hibernate